Table of Contents

 Key Takeaways

-This article explains different categories of mutual funds — equity (stock) funds, bond funds, hybrid mutual funds, money market funds and other mutual funds — which are further classified into subcategories.
-Keep in mind that this article does not list all the type of mutual funds, but only the common mutual funds.
+This article explains different categories of mutual funds: equity (stock) funds, bond funds, hybrid mutual funds, money market funds, and other mutual funds.
+These categories are further divided into subcategories.

 Equity Funds

-Although an equity fund is comprised of stocks, keep in mind that mutual funds and stocks are different.
+Although equity funds are made up of stocks, mutual funds and individual stocks are not the same.

-Equity funds, also called stock mutual funds, are typically more suitable for long-term investors with at least a 5-year time horizon (ideally 10 or more years) to invest.
-A longer holding period is typically appropriate because stocks mutual funds historically have higher returns, along with higher market risk, when compared with most other investments.
+Equity funds, also called stock mutual funds, are often used by long-term investors with at least a five-year time horizon, and often 10 years or more.
+A longer holding period may be helpful because stock mutual funds have historically offered higher returns, along with higher market risk, compared with many other investments.

 Market Capitalization

-Equity funds may be categorized by market capitalization, or market cap, which is the total market value of a company's outstanding shares of stock.
-It is calculated by multiplying a stock’s market price by the number of outstanding shares.
-Large-cap, mid-cap and small-cap stocks are defined by their market caps:
+Equity funds may be grouped by market capitalization, or market cap.
+Market cap is the total value of a company’s outstanding shares.
+It is calculated by multiplying a stock’s price by the number of shares available.

 Investment Objective